 Q: Where can I find the CRCCI form?

 A: The CRCCI form is no longer required.
 We have incorporated the information from the form into the Copyright tab of the submission form.
 Simply fill that out and make sure you've checked the box that states that you are authorized to submit the materials on behalf of all of the authors.

 Q: How do I submit a product?

-A: There is a 5 minute video tutorial explaining the bare minimum to submit a product to POGOe.
+A: Please take a look at the tutorials which explain how to submit a product to POGOe.
 If you have any additional questions, you should send an email to Editor@POGOe.org.

 Q: What do I need to know about submitting a lecture/Powerpoint presentation?

 A: Every lecture presentation should include detailed speaker's notes that explain what each slide is about.
 Think about it.
 A good presenter never reads what's written on each slide.
 You might as well just give the presentation to your attendees and let them read it for themselves.
 To make a lecture interesting and useful, you verbally add information to the slides.
 When submitting the lecture to POGOe, you should make sure that it includes these notes so that a POGOe user that wants to reuse your presentation or adapt it for their own will know what point you were trying to get across and what additional information should be added.

 Q: Is there any way that I can learn how often my products get viewed or downloaded?